Vietnamese food – What Kate and Kris Ate

 Have I put you off your food yet?
 Hope not.

-There is a massive range of Vietnamese food, with specialities from different regions.
+There is a massive range of Vietnamese food, with specialties from different regions.
 This blog is just a few dishes to get you started.
+Hopefully you’ll find some good ones.
+If you are heading to Vietnam, this blog on How to Apply for a Vietnam visa is very useful.
 Happy eating!

 What’s your favourite Vietnamese dish?